SukkaW/rollup-plugin-swc/README.md

 A [picomatch pattern](https://github.com/micromatch/picomatch), or array of patterns, which specifies the files in the build the plugin should *ignore*.

+### `extensions`

+- Type: `string[]`
+- Default: `['.ts', '.tsx', '.mjs', '.js', '.cjs', '.jsx']`

+Specifies what kind of files that should be transpiled by swc.
+And for extensionless imports, the plugin will search and resolve files for extensions in the order specified.

 ### `include`

 - Type: `string | RegExp | Array<String | RegExp>`